Equivariant eta forms and equivariant differential $K$-theory: Introduction

 \begin{thm} The map $\widehat{\pi}_Y!:\widehat{K}_G^*(V)\rightarrow \widehat{K}_G^*(B)$ is well-defined. \end{thm}

-By Theorem \ref{D06} and \ref{D08}, in Section 3, we also prove that our model is a ring valued functor with the usual properties of a differential extensions of a cohomology.
-Finally, we explain that this model could be naturally regarded as a model of differential $K$-theory for orbifolds.
+By Theorems \ref{D06} and \ref{D08}, in Section 3, we also prove that our model is a ring valued functor with the usual properties of the differential extension of a generalized cohomology.
+Finally, we explain that this model could be naturally regarded as a model of differential K-theory for orbifolds.

 Note that there is no adiabatic limit in Theorem \ref{D08}.
-So in non-equivariant case, our proofs of these properties simplify that in \cite{Bunke2009}.
+So in non-equivariant case, our proofs in the construction of the differential K-theory simplify that in \cite{BS09} a little.

 This paper is organized as follows.